 Bull Mountain, Alaska, is a no frills ski resort, and the staff is a bunch of partying snowboard bums.
-The late founder, Papa Muntz, was famed for skiing with his backside exposed, and in fact is so memorialized by a statue.
+The late founder, Papa Muntz, was famed for skiing with his butt exposed, and in fact is so memorialized by a statue.
 But his son, Ted, plans to sell the resort to hotshot ski mogul John Majors, who starts turning it into a slick resort, which of course has no room for most of the staff.
 The exception is Rick, the most serious of the bunch.
-But there's a complication: Rick met Majors' stepdaughter Anna on vacation in Mexico, and he's never gotten over a crush he had on her, even though she's about to marry a great guy.
-And Rick is also fiercely loyal to his friends.Written by
+But there's a complication: Rick met Majors' stepdaughter Anna on vacation in Mexico, and he's never gotten over a crush he had on her, even though she's about to marry a great guy, and Rick is also fiercely loyal to his friends.Written by

 Jon Reeves <firstname.lastname@example.org>

 The billboard showing an artist's conception of Lee Majors' new Snownook resort featured a hotel that was based on the Alyeska Prince hotel in Girdwood, Alaska, which was built in 1994.
 See more »

 Lance's position behind the bar counter changes several times as Stumpy tells everyone about the '80s.
 See more »

 I'm gonna take Kung-Fu and kick you're friggen ass!
 We'll have the party at our place...
 We don't need their fancy-smancy gent and their blue ropes!